devshaaran/OneClickClassifier/README.md

 * download any file from the internet for testing the model

-* paste the path and test it for yourself
+* paste the path (don't make it look like a string , no quotes needed*) and test it for yourself

 ## Recommendation